realA10001986/Flux-Capacitor/README.md

 - the FC queries the TCD for fake power and night mode, in order to react accordingly if so configured,
 - pressing "0" on the IR remote control or the FC's Time Travel button can trigger a synchronized Time Travel on all BTTFN-connected devices, just like if that Time Travel was triggered through the TCD.

-You can use BTTF-Network and MQTT at the same time, see [below](#home-assistant--mqtt).
+You can use BTTF-Network and MQTT at the [same time](#receive-commands-from-time-circuits-display).

 #### Remote controlling the TCD's keypad